melki-khalil/projet-web/readMe.md

 ### `landpage.html`
 - **Description**: The landing page is the first page visitors see.
 It features a carousel showcasing some shop products and includes links to other pages within the site.
+  - Includes a button to add items to the cart, which triggers a `toast` notification and updates a section displaying the number of items in the cart.
+  - Contains a `modal` prompting users to sign in when they click the "My Account" link.

 ### `npm`
 - **Description**: Contains the Bootstrap code used to style and design most of the pages, ensuring a responsive and visually appealing layout.